-"Micro-purchases" are purchases with a value of less than:

-- Ten thousand dollars (\$10,000) when purchased with Federal funds; or - The State bid purchase threshold for purchases for the District's child nutrition programs when purchased with Federal funds.
+"micro-purchases" are purchases with a value of less than ten thousand dollars (\$10,000) when purchased with Federal funds.

-"Professional services" are legal, financial advisory, architectural, engineering, construction management, and land surveying professional consultant services.1
+"Professional services" are legal, financial advisory, architectural, engineering, construction management, and land surveying professional consultant services.

 "Specifications" means a technical description or other description of the physical and/or functional characteristics of a commodity.